Sets the border options for the selected objects in Writer or Calc.

 Enter the width of the shadow.

-Select a colour for the shadow.
+Select a color for the shadow.

 Specifies the properties for the current paragraph or the selected paragraphs.